Climate-Data-Dynamics/climate-data-dynamics.github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

 We are involved in a range of projects involving data science, climate theory and numerical modelling of the earth system.
 Below are some ongoing and proposed projects.
 If you are a student at Honours, Masters or PhD level and are keen to discuss a possible project then please check our school's <a href="https://www.unsw.edu.au/science/our-schools/maths/student-life-resources/honours-year/honours-physical-oceanography">honours project list<\a> and
-<a href=" https://www.unsw.edu.au/science/our-schools/maths/student-life-resources/postgraduate-research/phd-projects">PhD project lists</a> and get in touch.
-New projects are starting all the time so get in touch to discuss the latest opportunities.
+<a href=" https://www.unsw.edu.au/science/our-schools/maths/student-life-resources/postgraduate-research/phd-projects">PhD project list</a>.
+New projects are starting all the time, so get in touch to discuss the latest opportunities.

 {% include tags.html tags="publication, resource, website" %}